Xu Lin (politician, born 1963)

-Xu Lin (徐麟 (Xú Lín); born June 1963) is a Chinese politician, who is currently serving as the Communist Party secretary of Guizhou.
+Xu Lin (徐麟 (Xú Lín); born June 1963) is a Chinese politician, who is currently serving as the Party secretary of Guizhou.
 Previously he served as director of the State Council Information Office and director of the National Radio and Television Administration.
 He also served as the main official in charge of internet policy, the head of the Cyberspace Administration of China, from June 2016 to July 2018.
-Xu was previously the head of the Shanghai propaganda department and later Chinese Communist Party Committee Secretary of Pudong.
+Xu was previously the head of the Shanghai Publicity Department and later Chinese Communist Party Committee Secretary of Pudong.

 Biography

 Xu Lin was born in Shanghai in June 1963.
 He was graduated from Shanghai Normal University and joined the Chinese Communist Party (CCP) in September 1982.
 Xu was the teacher of Zhoupu High School (周浦中学), and the CCP standing committee member and acting deputy county chief in Nanhui County at the age of 29.
 Later, he became the CCP deputy secretary of Jiading District.
 In 1995, he became deputy secretary of Shigatse Prefecture in Tibet.

 Xu returned to Shanghai in 1997, and served as the general manager of Nong Gong Shang Group (农工商集团).
 Later, he served as Party branch chief and CEO.
 In 2003, Xu was appointed as director of Civil Affairs Bureau of Shanghai and director of Agriculture Committee of Shanghai in 2007.
 In 2008, Xu became the Party Committee Secretary of Pudong.
-He served as the head of the Shanghai CCP's propaganda department in 2013.
+He served as the head of the Shanghai CCP's Publicity Department in 2013.